IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/example_mission_metadata_specifications.md

 ### 5. Solar Orbiter

-Metadata definition of Solar Orbiter Science Data (see https://s2e2.cosmos.esa.int/confluence/display/SOSP/Metadata+Definition+for+Solar+Orbiter+Science+Data) include ISTP and non-ISTP global and variable attributes.
+Metadata definition of Solar Orbiter Science Data (see https://s2e2.cosmos.esa.int/confluence/display/SOSP/Metadata+Definition+for+Solar+Orbiter+Science+Data) includes ISTP and non-ISTP global and variable attributes.

-5.1 Global attributes
+5.1 Global attributes -
 Global attributes are used to provide information about the data set as an entity.
 Global attributes for Solar Orbiter CDF data sets are divided into 4 categories:
 - Attributes defined by the ISTP (http://spdf.gsfc.nasa.gov/sp_use_of_cdf.html)